jiegenghua/jiegenghua.github.io/_pages/cv.md

 Service and leadership
 ======
-* Volunteer for Campus Kitchens at GT: pack food to reduce food waste
+* Reviewer for ACC, CDC, CCTA, TAC, IROS
+* Chair of SoutheastCon2025